31-33/juryroom/imports/api/README.md

 ```
 {
     _id: String,
-    created_at: Date,
+    createdAt: Date,
-    group_id: String,
+    groupId: String,
-    active_replies: [
+    activeReplies: [
         {
-            user_id: String,
+            userId: String,
-            parent_id: String,
+            parentId: String,
         },
     ],
-    user_stars: [
+    userStars: [
         {
-            user_id: String,
+            userId: String,
-            comment_id: String,
+            commentId: String,
         },
     ],
-    action_star: [
+    actionStar: [
         {
-            user_id: String,
+            userId: String,
-            comment_id: String,
+            commentId: String,
-            date_time: Date,
+            dateTime: Date,
         },
     ],
-    action_reply: [
+    actionReply: [
         {
-            user_id: String,
+            userId: String,
-            date_time: Date,
-            parent_id: String?,
+            parentId: String?,
+            dateTime: Date,
         },
     ],
-    action_collapse: [
+    actionCollapse: [
         {
-            user_id: String,
+            userId: String,
-            comment_id: String,
+            commentId: String,
             collapsed: Boolean,
-            date_time: Date,
+            dateTime: Date,
         },
     ],
     votes: [String],
-    active_vote: String?,
+    activeVote: String?,
 }
 ```

 `_id`: *The unique identifier for this discussion.*

-`created_at`: *ISODate object representing the UTC time at which this discussion thread was created.*
+`createdAt`: *ISODate object representing the UTC time at which this discussion thread was created.*

-`group_id`: *String which identifies the group which is participating in this discussion.*
+`groupId`: *String which identifies the group which is participating in this discussion.*

-`active_replies`: *Stores which replies are currently being replied to (and by which users). `parent_id` may be an empty string, representing a root level comment is being made.
-This is used to store the current state of new posts/replies—there should only be one entry for each `user_id`.*
+`activeReplies`: *Stores which replies are currently being replied to (and by which users). `parentId` may be an empty string, representing a root level comment is being made.
+This is used to store the current state of new posts/replies—there should only be one entry for each `userId`.*

-`user_stars`: *Stores which comments are currently starred (and by which users).
-Each user can only have one comment starred at a time, and therefore there should only be one entry for each `user_id`.*
+`userStars`: *Stores which comments are currently starred (and by which users).
+Each user can only have one comment starred at a time, and therefore there should only be one entry for each `userId`.*

-`action_star`: *Stores the full history of every star action made on this discussion thread.
-A star action consists of the `user_id` who made the action, the `comment_id` of the starred comment (not defined in the case of un-starring), and the `date_time` the action was made at*.
+`actionStar`: *Stores the full history of every star action made on this discussion thread.
+A star action consists of the `userId` who made the action, the `commentId` of the starred comment (not defined in the case of un-starring), and the `dateTime` the action was made at*.

-`action_reply`: *Stores the full history of every active reply made by the user.
-A reply action consists of the `user_id` who made the action, the `parent_id` of the comment being replied to (an empty string represents a root-level comment, and undefined represents the reply window being closed), and the `date_time` the action was made at.*
+`actionReply`: *Stores the full history of every active reply made by the user.
+A reply action consists of the `userId` who made the action, the `parentId` of the comment being replied to (an empty string represents a root-level comment, and undefined represents the reply window being closed), and the `dateTime` the action was made at.*

-`action_collapse`: *Stores the full history of every comment that was collapsed/uncollapsed by a user participating in this discussion.
-Consists of the `user_id` making the action, the `comment_id` being collapsed, a boolean (`collapsed`) specifying whether the action was collapsing or uncollapsing the comment, and the `date_time` at which the action was made. **Note: State of which users currently have a comment collapsed is stored on the comment itself.***
+`actionCollapse`: *Stores the full history of every comment that was collapsed/uncollapsed by a user participating in this discussion.
+Consists of the `userId` making the action, the `commentId` being collapsed, a boolean (`collapsed`) specifying whether the action was collapsing or uncollapsing the comment, and the `dateTime` at which the action was made. **Note: State of which users currently have a comment collapsed is stored on the comment itself.***

 `votes`: *Stores a collection of votes made within this discussion.
 Each item in this collection is a string, which uniquely identifies an entry in the Votes collection.
 More detail about the vote may be found there.*

+`activeVote`: *The currently active vote for this discussion.
+Undefined if/when no active vote is taking place.*

 ---
 ## Scenario